-Nature’s beauty awaits in the towering pines, diverse wetlands and pristine waters of the Chippewa National Forest.
+Nature’s beauty awaits in the towering pines, diverse wetlands and pristine waters of Minnesota Parks, like the Chippewa National Forest.
 Established in 1908 and originally known as the Minnesota National Forest, the Chippewa National Forest encompasses about 1.8 million acres managed by the U.S. Forest Service.
 The name was changed in 1928 to honor the forest’s original inhabitants, the Chippewa Indians.
 As a visitor, you may catch a glimpse of bald eagles soaring in flight.
 The Chippewa National Forest is home to the largest breeding population of bald eagles in the lower 48 states.
 Hike into the Joyce Estate and see a Chicago millionaire’s vast wilderness hideaway.
 The Lost 40 also awaits, a majestic stand of old-growth white pine ignored by the lumber companies during the logging era.
 The forest is also home to more than 720 lakes, 920 miles of streams and 150,000 acres of wetlands.
 A portion of the Edge of the Wilderness National Scenic Byway runs through its boundaries.
 Suomi Hills features miles of hiking, biking and Nordic skiing trails running through rolling forests and calm lakes.

 Chippewa National Forest offices are located in Blackduck, Cass Lake, Deer River, Marcell and Walker.